jamessimone/james-coding-blog/posts/lazy-iterators.md

 As always, I hope that this post proved illuminating — if not on the seemingly endless iteration topic, then at least in having walked this road with me for some time.
 It's always appreciated.

 Till next time!

+The original version of [Lightweight Trigger Handler can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/lazy-iterators/)